bitpay/bitpay-checkout-for-woocommerce/readme.txt

 13. Wordpress Woocommerce - order view

 == Changelog ==

+= 3.20.2003 =
+* Updated config to allow merchants to map order states.
+You will need to save your BitPay Checkout settings

 = 3.19.2003 =
 * Fixed issue where BitPay may stay persistent as a payment method